Changgang-Zheng/HD-CNN/readme.md

 ### Possible problems
 * I am not sure if cuda works
 * I am not sure if fine-tune part have problem as the accuracy looks a little weird _I am trying to find why_

+This repository contains source code from an early-stage undergraduate research project.
+It is not actively maintained, and the included implementations reflect the practices at the time of the study rather than current standards.